apike/allenpike.com/_posts/2021-07-01-amazing-atelic-activities.markdown

 And even if I did, what an embarrassing privileged white guy thing to do.
 People are out there – as we speak – fighting for their rights, fighting for their lives.
 Meanwhile I’m sitting here like a jackass thinking, “Hm, checking off these OmniFocus tasks isn’t giving me as deep a sense of self actualization as I’d imagined; what is my path to lasting purpose?”

-Still, checking off those OmniFocus tasks really wasn’t giving me as deep a sense of self actualization as I’d imagined, and I have been thinking more about purposeful work.
-So when [the article](https://www.edbatista.com/2019/03/not-every-end-is-a-goal-on-midlife-malaise.html) put the following very useful idea on my radar, I was primed to receive it.
+Still, checking off those OmniFocus tasks really *wasn’t* giving me as deep a sense of self actualization as I’d imagined.
+So when [that article](https://www.edbatista.com/2019/03/not-every-end-is-a-goal-on-midlife-malaise.html) put the following very useful idea on my radar, I was primed to receive it.
 Perhaps it will help you too.

-**You can divide ways you spend your time into two categories.**.
+**You can divide how you spend your time into two categories.**.

 1. **Telic activities.** Things whose purpose is the end.
 Drive home.
 Have a wedding.
 Unclog a drain.
 Ship an app.
 2. **Atelic activities.** Things whose purpose is the middle.
 Explore the forest.
 Listen to music.
 Tinker with something you enjoy.